November 17th, 2021 | Sterling

 1. Candidate Experience

 The process to run a background check on a candidate shouldn’t create obstacles.
 A smooth and simplified candidate experience for both remote and onsite candidates continues to be a top priority for employers around the globe.
-The need for a candidate experience that is similar to the convenience, efficiency, and speed of the best online consumer transactions should also extend to the background screening process.
+The need for a candidate experience that is similar to the convenience, efficiency, and speed of the best online consumer transactions should also extend to the criminal background screening process.
 Inaccurate screening reports, unwieldy information gathering processes, or delays caused by the use of outdated technology can cause candidates who’ve already accepted a job offer to reconsider their commitment.
 According to CareerArc, after a bad candidate experience, 72% of candidates will share that experience on sites like Glassdoor, on social media, or by word of mouth with family and friends.
 A study by PwC found that nearly half (49%) of job seekers working in high demand fields say they’ve turned down an offer because of a bad experience during the hiring process.

 The speed with which a candidate goes through the application process has a large impact on experience as well.
 But no organization needs to sacrifice confidence in hiring for speed.
 As an employer, you can mitigate risk, protect your brand, and give employees a feeling of security in the screening process with a partner like Sterling.
 We provide accuracy and speed in time to hire by going to the source to get the right information on each candidate being screened.
 And since every company has different processes and requirements, we help customize the screening experience, apply custom instructions and dynamic questions, integrate required documents for a specific industry, business need or regulatory process, and track candidate status throughout the process.